-The primary difference between PCIe 3.0 vs 2.0 is the bandwidth.
-PCIe v3.0 has twice the bandwidth as compared to its older v2.0 counterpart.
+The primary difference between PCIe 3.0 vs. 2.0 is the bandwidth.
+PCIe v3.0 has twice the capacity as compared to its older v2.0 counterpart.

 As far as the physical shape and look of the slots go, they are the same.
-Just as with PCIe 2.0, you can find PCIe x16, x8, x4 and x1 slots on motherboards with PCIe 3.0 protocol as well.
+With PCIe 2.0, you can find PCIe x16, x8, x4, and x1 slots on motherboards with PCIe 3.0 protocol.

-It should be noted that the PCIe 3.0 is not the latest PCIe protocol available.
-This has already been superseded by PCIe 4.0 and you can find plenty of boards featuring bandwidths twice as high as the PCIe 3.0 across their PCIe lanes.
+It should be noted that PCIe 3.0 is not the latest PCIe protocol available.
+This has already been superseded by PCIe 4.0, and you can find plenty of boards featuring bandwidths twice as high as PCIe 3.0 across their PCIe lanes.

 What are PCIe Lanes?

-Basically, a PCIe lane helps in facilitating the connection between an expansion card like a graphics card, with the CPU for processing the data generated.
+A PCIe lane helps connect an expansion card, like a graphics card, with the CPU for processing the data generated.

 The amount of PCIe lanes you have at your disposal for installing expansion cards is limited.
 The total amount depends on your processor model and the motherboard chipset.

-For instance a typical PC can provide 20 PCIe lanes to the user (newer gen CPUS and motherboards offer more).
-16 of these lanes are almost always occupied by the graphics card on the primary x16 slot, whereas the rest of the 4 can be used for other devices like network adapter, video capture card, PCIe splitters etc.
+For instance, a typical PC can provide 20 PCIe lanes to the user (newer-gen CPUs and motherboards offer more).
+Sixteen of these lanes are almost always occupied by the graphics card on the primary x16 slot, whereas the rest of the four can be used for other devices like network adapters, video capture cards, PCIe splitters, etc.

-Due to the limited nature of the PCIe lanes, they are kind of precious, particularly if you want to add a lot of devices to your system.
+Due to the limited nature of the PCIe lanes, they are precious, particularly if you want to add a lot of devices to your system.

 The overall bandwidth at which the connected device transfers data depends upon how many PCIe lanes it occupies AND the version of the PCIe protocol on the motherboard.